 This project is developing mobile device apps with health, safety, and environmental information from EPA agricultural pesticide labels in English with contextual Spanish translations.
 Pesticide handlers, farm managers, and growers can have this critical safety information in hand anytime, even in rural areas without connectivity.
-The project received new funding this year through UW awards for business development in marketing and financial sustainability, and the Social Entrepreneurship Fellows Program for Francis Abugbilla, Ph.D.
-Student.
+Learn more about this project through PNASH’s Pesticide Safety webpage and the webpage for ¡Etiquetas de pesticidas, ahora!™ / Pesticide Labels, Now!™

 Commercial agricultural pesticide labels come in booklets that can be many pages long.
 Traditionally, farm managers or coworkers often provided on-the-spot translations that may not be inaccurate or are unavailable when needed.
 This project addresses the inherent language disparity that can compromise farmworker health and safety and is central to our work developing safety solutions designed for a predominantly Spanish-speaking audience.
 With these apps, agricultural workers, managers, and companies can have the confidence that they are taking the appropriate measures to minimize ag worker, family, and community exposure to pesticides, as well as protect their crops and the environment.
 Proactively, growers and owners also view these apps as a risk management tool.